BernardLerring/ALotToSwap/README.md

 ### Colour scheme:

 The main colours used are mustard, dark jade, purple and off white.
-The colours have been deliberately chosen to enhance the organic feel and ethos of the website.
+The colours have been deliberately chosen to enhance the organic feel and ethos of the website, whilst also allowing the user to easily differentiate between the writing and the backgrounds.

 ### Fonts/Typography: